pystatsv1/PyStatsV1/docs/source/business_ch08_descriptive_statistics_financial_performance.rst

 Appendix
 --------

-See :doc:`business_appendix_ch08_milestone_big_picture` for a big-picture recap of Chapters 1–8 and a roadmap beyond Chapter 8.
+See :doc:`business_appendix_ch08_milestone_big_picture` for a big-picture recap of Chapters 1-8 and a roadmap beyond Chapter 8.

 Next chapter
 ============

-Chapter 9 moves from descriptive summaries to *forecasting* concepts.
+Chapter 9 focuses on **visualization and reporting that doesn't mislead**.
-With clean KPIs and A/R metrics in place, we can build simple baseline models (moving averages, trend fits) and then evaluate forecast accuracy.
+Using the KPIs and A/R artifacts from Chapter 8, we standardize how figures are labeled, how axes are handled (to avoid "chart crimes"), and how to produce a compact executive memo that tells a coherent story from a small chart pack.